paqpaqpaq/ThermaV_overshoot_logic/README.md

 <img width="387" alt="Scherm­afbeelding 2023-12-10 om 11 21 10" src="https://github.com/paqpaqpaq/ThermaV_overshoot_logic/assets/34166264/edeedbe9-aac6-4560-94ad-9611a08b5207">

+Simultaneously you can apply an offset to the heating curve as desired.

 The logic functions by 'pulling down' the water heating target by 4 degrees for set intervals.
 The needed intervals will depend on the heat pump, water target and overall system, so play around with this.
 There are 5 States in the logic, States 0-4.
 'State 0' contains the first delay interval; 'State 1' the second interval and so on.